Jena Hilliard ❘

 In 2016, there were 635 deaths from drugs in Salt Lake City.

-Finding treatment is always a hard thing to do, especially in the city where your addiction was born.
+Finding treatment is always a challenge, especially in the city where your addiction was born.
 Luckily, the state of Utah has a beautiful, unique landscape that treatment centers are able to take advantage of and bring you out of the city.
-If you or someone you love is struggling with an addiction, try looking for a solution outside of Salt Lake City.
+If you or someone you love is struggling with an addiction, though there are several in the area, try looking for a solution outside of Salt Lake City.
 You might need someplace far away from the state to make a big enough change.
 If you don’t know where that is, or how to start your search, contact a treatment provider today.